m64p/m64p.github.io/index.md

 The links to download binary builds for Windows and Linux are in the sidebar.

 m64p uses [mupen64plus-gui](https://github.com/m64p/mupen64plus-gui), a brand new mupen64plus frontend written in Qt5.
-It supports all thing things you'd expect from a frontend (savestate management, pausing, screenshots, etc..).
+It supports all of the things you'd expect from a frontend (savestate management, pausing, screenshots, etc.).

 m64p comes bundled with [GLideN64](https://github.com/gonetz/GLideN64) for the graphics plugin.
 It should give you the best out-of-the-box experience available for N64 gaming.